lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

     have a management company.

 LATIN STREET (STRT_LTN)
-    Street address, street number and area using latin characters.
+    Street address, street number and area using Latin characters.
 Applicable for ``OA`` that do not have a management company.

 CITY (CTY)
     City, village.
 Applicable for ``OA`` that do not have a management company.

 LATIN CITY (CTY_LTN)
-    City, village using latin characters.
+    City, village using Latin characters.
 Applicable for ``OA`` that do not have a management company.

 POSTAL CODE (PSTL_CD)